magpie-ea/magpie-backend/README.md

 1. Install Postgres.
 Ensure that you have version 9.2 or greater (for its JSON data type).
 You can check the version with the command `psql --version`.
 2. Make sure that Postgres is correctly initialized as a service.
 If you installed it via Homebrew, the instructions should be shown on the command line.
 If you're on Linux, [the guide on Arch Linux Wiki](https://wiki.archlinux.org/index.php/PostgreSQL#Initial_configuration) could help.
 3. Start a postgres interactive terminal.
 On Linux you could do it with `sudo su - postgres` followed by `psql`.
-On MacOS you might be able to run `psql postgres` directly to connect without using `sudo`.
+On MacOS you might be able to run `psql postgres` directly without using `sudo`.
 4. Create the database user for dev environment.
-The username and password is specified in `dev.config.exs`.
+The username and password is specified in `dev.exs`.
 By default it's `babe_dev` and `babe`:

    ```sql
    CREATE USER babe_dev WITH PASSWORD 'babe';